(paroxetine hydrochloride) film-coated tablet

 The name of your medicine is Paroxetine GH.
 It contains the active ingredient paroxetine hydrochloride.

-Paroxetine hydrochloride belongs to a group of medicines called selective serotonin reuptake inhibitor (SSRI) antidepressants.
-They are thought to work by their action on brain chemicals called amines which are involved in controlling mood.
+Paroxetine hydrochloride belongs to a group of medicines called selective serotonin reuptake inhibitors (SSRIs).
+It works by inhibiting the neuronal uptake of serotonin in the central nervous system.
+Serotonin is one of several brain chemicals called amines which are involved in controlling mood.

-Depression is longer lasting and/or more severe than the "low moods" everyone has from time to time.
+Paroxetine GH is used to treat depression.
+Depression is longer lasting and/or more severe than the "low moods" everyone has from time to time due to the stress of everyday life.
 It is thought to be caused by a chemical imbalance in parts of the brain.
-This imbalance affects your whole body and can cause emotional and physical symptoms.
-You may feel low in spirit, lose interest in usual activities, unable to enjoy life, have poor appetite or overeat, have disturbed sleep, often waking up early, low energy and feel guilty over nothing.
+This imbalance affects your whole body and can cause emotional and physical symptoms such as feeling low in spirit, loss of interest in activities, being unable to enjoy life, poor appetite or overeating, disturbed sleep, often waking up early, loss of sex drive, lack of energy and feeling guilty over nothing.
+Paroxetine GH corrects the chemical imbalance and so helps relieve the symptoms of depression.

 - Patients who may avoid and/or are fearful of social situations.